 SC72 RECTO BANK (FORMERLY GSEC101)

-The Recto Bank concession or SC72 is located in the West Philippine Sea west of Palawan Island.
-The licence is located to the southwest of the Shell-operated Malampaya Gas Field.
+The Recto Bank concession or SC72 is located in the West Philippine Sea west of Palawan Island and southwest of the Shell-operated Malampaya Gas Field.

 In April 2005, Forum acquired the concession from Sterling and became its operator.

 In 2008, Monte Oro Resources & Energy, Inc. acquired a 30% interest in the block upon payment of certain portion of the past costs and expenses of Forum.